 My goal has always been for everyone to be comfortable and safe in the kitchen.
-I follow government requirements and protocols set forth for restaurants and schools, which now include COVID-19 protocols, as described below.
+And now, I follow government requirements and protocols set forth for restaurants and schools for COVID-19, as described below.
 Here are guidelines from the CDC for small groups.
-As a member of the United States Personal Chef Association (USPCA), I also follow the guidelines that they issued in May, 2020.
+Also, as a member of the United States Personal Chef Association (USPCA), I also follow the guidelines that they issued in May, 2020.

 I am instituting these protocols for your health, my health and for the health of clients who will come after you.

-The most significant safety considerations to follow when we are together are:
+The most significant safety considerations to follow when in the kitchen are: